microsoft/Web-Dev-For-Beginners/1-getting-started-lessons/1-intro-to-programming-languages/README.md

 ## Review & Self Study

 Study a bit on the different languages available to the programmer.
 Try to write a line in one language, and then rewrite it in two others.
 What did you learn?

+JavaScript:

+Console.log('I learned the difference between web designer and web developer.
+I also found out the purpose of usage each programming language')

 ## Assignment